vanpadd/foodie-search/README.md

 # foodie-search

-Foodie search is an app built in react native which allows users to search for restaurants using Yelp.
+Foodie Search is an app built in react native which allows users to search for restaurants using Yelp.